-At Altamura, a further train will be waiting for you to take you onwards to Matera.
+At Altamura, a further train will be waiting for you to take you onward to Matera.

-An important thing to note is that if you look on the Trenitalia app will tell you to get off at Matera Villa Longo, however, is a long walk from the city itself and the train does continue on to Matera Centrale.
+An important thing to note is that if you look on the Trenitalia app, it will tell you to get off at Matera Villa Longo, which is a long walk from the city itself, and the train does continue to Matera Centrale.

 Bus to Matera

-There are several bus connections that link to Matera, most of which depart from Bari.
+Several bus connections link to Matera, most of which depart from Bari.
 Flixbus offers connections between Matera and various cities throughout Italy.

 Drive to Matera